greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/pg_dumpall.html.md

 The SQL script will be written to the standard output.
 Use the `[-f | --file]` option or shell operators to redirect it into a file.

-`pg_dumpall` needs to connect several times to the Greenplum Database coordinator server \(once per database\).
+`pg_dumpall` needs to connect several times to the Greenplum Database master server \(once per database\).
 If you use password authentication it is likely to ask for a password each time.
 It is convenient to have a `~/.pgpass` file in such cases.

 ## <a id="section4"></a>Options